Anix003/Project-AI/PROJECT_SUMMARY.md

-# 🎉 ComplainHub - Project Complete!
+# 🎉 Civic-AI - Project Complete!

 ## ✅ What Has Been Built